openshift/lightspeed-service/README.md

 * Python 3.11
 * Git, pip and [PDM](https://github.com/pdm-project/pdm?tab=readme-ov-file#installation)
-* An LLM api key, currently OpenAI, Azure OpenAI, OpenShift AI, and Watsonx are officially supported as backends.
+* An LLM api key, currently OpenAI, Azure OpenAI, OpenShift AI, RHEL AI, and Watsonx are officially supported as backends.
   Other providers, that are not fully supported, can be used as well.
-For example, it is possible to use BAM (IBM's research environment) and RHELAI, for example.
+For example, it is possible to use BAM (IBM's research environment).
 It is also possible to run Instructlab locally, configure model, and connect to it.

 # Installation